It is a legal duty for NHS organisations, including GP Practices, to comply with NHS England's Accessible Information Standard.

 The standard ensures that patients, and where appropriate, parents/carers who have information or communication needs relating to a disability, impairment or sensory loss receive information in formats they can understand - as well as appropriate support to help them communicate.

 It is of a particular relevance to people who are blind, deaf, deafblind or have a learning disability, although it should support anyone with information or communication needs, for example people with aphasia, autism or a mental health conditions which affects their ability to communicate.

-Click here for an information poster.
+Click here for an information poster (PDF, 205KB).